What does Suan Sati mean?

 What are the check-in and check-out times?
 Can I arrive early or stay late?

 During the winter retreats October until February, pick up is at 8:45 AM at 3 Kings Monument, and check-in is 10 AM.
 We only accept guests that are able to attend the entire retreat from check-in until check-out.
 If you are not here by 10 AM check-in, we reserve the right to cancel your reservation and replace your reservation with someone on the waitlist.
 We are closed between retreats for cleaning and recharging and are unavailable to host at that time.

 From May until September, check-in time is 2 PM.
 If you would like to arrive before that, there is a 250 baht charge that will include your lunch and use of facilities.
 Your room is not guaranteed to be ready before 2 PM.
 Check-out time is 10 AM.
 If you would like to stay past check-out, there is a 250 baht charge per meal and a 250 baht charge for the afternoon yoga class.
 We ask that guests still leave the room at 10 AM so that our housekeeping staff can clean the room in time for the next guests.

 How do I pay for my retreat?

-The remaining balance will be paid upon arrival in Thai baht only.
+The remaining balance will be paid upon arrival in cash Thai baht only.
+Foreign currency is not accepted.
 If you would like to pay by card, there is a 5.5% charge for that service.

 Is this retreat suitable for beginners?

 Yes, beginners are welcome here.
+However, we strongly recommend that you take some classes in a studio and study the basics of meditation before coming.
 The yoga and meditation practices here are not necessarily easy, and you may feel that some questions or doubts have not been addressed completely, but our intention is to simply provide a starting place for your practice.
 After leaving here, we would hope that you feel confident enough to walk into a beginner yoga or meditation class back home and know the basics of what it’s about.